philosophydan/philosophydan.github.io/PeRFECt2.md

 Please join us on **November 11-12, 2016** as the Philosophy Department at the University of Pennsylvania hosts the second **Penn Reasons and Foundations of Epistemology Conference (PeRFECt2)**.
 Our keynote address will be delivered by [Prof. Susanna Schellenberg](http://www.susannaschellenberg.org/).
 We will also hear papers from [Prof. Julia Driver](https://pages.wustl.edu/jdriver), [Prof. Ram Neta](http://philosophy.unc.edu/people/ram-neta/), and [Prof. Miriam Schoenfield](http://www.miriamschoenfield.com/).
 There will also be faculty and graduate student commentators-at-large (more information coming soon).

-If you're interested in being a graduate student commentator-at-large, [see the Call for Participation here.](http://philevents.org/event/show/24990)
+The deadline to be a graduate student commentator-at-large has passed, but you can [see the Call for Participation here.](http://philevents.org/event/show/24990)

 More information is coming soon, but for urgent requests, please contact [perfect-conf@phil.upenn.edu](mailto: perfect-conf@phil.upenn.edu).

-## Schedule
-Tentative Schedule (as of 9/26/16):
+## Tentative Schedule (as of 9/26/16)
 **Friday, November 11th**
 3 PM - 5 PM, Susanna Schellenberg, Title TBA
 5 PM - 6PM, Department Reception